top of page

 Understanding Mindful Living Practices

-Mindful living is about being fully present in each moment without judgment.
+Mindful living means being fully present, embracing each moment without judgment.
 It encourages you to observe your thoughts, feelings, and surroundings with openness and curiosity.
-This practice helps you break free from autopilot mode and engage more deeply with life.
+This practice helps you step away from autopilot mode and truly engage with life.

 Some key mindful living practices include:

-• Body scan: Paying attention to physical sensations from head to toe.
-This is a great practice for right before bed to help release the day's tension before going to bed.
+• Body scan: Paying attention to the physical sensations in your body, from head to toe.
+This practice is great before bed to help you release tension from the day.

-• Gratitude journaling: Writing down things you are thankful for daily.
-I have two versions of a gratitude journal - one for morning and one for evening.
-In the morning, I like to reflect on what I hope to accomplish and why those things will bring gratitude into my life.
-In the evening, even after a tumultuous day, I find at least three things I'm grateful for that happened.
-Sometimes it's as simple as gratitude for cuddling with my dog.
+• Gratitude journaling: Writing down things you’re thankful for each day, big or small.
+I keep two versions of a gratitude journal—one in the morning, to reflect on what I hope to accomplish, and another in the evening, where I find at least three things I'm grateful for.
+Even after tough days, this practice helps me shift my perspective.

-By integrating these habits into your routine, you can cultivate a greater sense of calm and clarity.
+By weaving these habits into your routine, you can cultivate more clarity and a deeper sense of calm.

 How to Start Practicing Mindful Living Practices Today

-3. Engage your senses: Notice sounds, smells, and sights around you during daily activities.
+• Engage your senses: Notice the sounds, smells, and sights around you during everyday activities.

-4. Practice gratitude: Each evening, write down three things you appreciated that day.
+• Practice gratitude: Each evening, jot down three things you’re grateful for.

-For example, during your morning coffee or tea (or beverage of choice), instead of rushing, take a moment to feel the warmth of the cup, smell the aroma, and taste each sip fully.
-When I give myself the time for it, I like to sit and read for 15 minutes while sipping tea, whether in the morning or during an afternoon break.
-This simple act grounds you in the present and enhances your experience.
+For example, during your morning coffee or tea (or any beverage you love), take a moment to truly experience it.
+Feel the warmth of the cup, inhale the aroma, and savor every sip.
+I love to sit and read for 15 minutes during my breaks, sipping tea slowly and grounding myself in the present.

 Close-up view of a journal with a pen on a wooden table